ssandviken/juice-shop_Cyber-and-copilot/Cyber-Copilot-Presentation/Demo.md

 # Analyze server log in 365

+Upload a logfile to Copilot and ask it to analyze the file.

-    Analyze the attached log and give me a report any indication of possible hacking attempts: generated-server.log
+    Analyze the attached log and give me a report any indication of possible hacking attempts: generated-server.log.txt

 *The logfile is available in the presentation folder.*